JAG-K Student Journalist Reports from LDC

 The following is a report by JAG-K student journalist Elizabeth Hernandez-Hulett from Manhattan High School of the recent Leadership Development Conference at Shawnee Heights High School in Topeka.

 Students were left feeling inspired and motivated after the recent JAG-K Leadership Development Conference (LDC).
 The event brought together aspiring leaders to explore the transformative power of leadership and personal growth.
-Keynote speakers Matthew Hoover, a media relations expert, and Brewel Currie, CEO of Street Prophets LLC, shared their personal stories, offering valuable insights into what it takes to lead and inspire others.
+Keynote speakers Matthew Hoover, a media relations expert, and Brewel Currie, CEO of Street Prophets LLC (pictured), shared their personal stories, offering valuable insights into what it takes to lead and inspire others.

 The Heart of Leadership: Insights from Matthew Hoover